-Vice county 47
+Vice-county 47

-Vice counties are the standard county boundaries used in biological recording.
-The map below shows the area of Powys that is Montgomeryshire.
+Vice-counties are the standard county boundaries used in biological recording.
+Figure 1 shows the area of northern Powys that forms the vice-county of Montgomeryshire.
+An interactive map showing the vice-county borders can be found at: www.cucaera.co.uk/grp.